Robert de Holywood: Career

-He was appointed Chief Remembrancer of the Court of Exchequer (Ireland) in 1348, and in 1359 he was charged with organising the defence of Leinster.
-Much of the Anglo-Irish administration, including the Courts of Exchequer and Common Pleas, moved from Dublin to Carlow in 1361, on the grounds that Carlow was more central and convenient for the English government (there was no capital city of Ireland or seat of central government as such).
-Robert in his capacity as Remembrancer was one of the first officials to make the move.
+Judge

 He was appointed Chief Baron in 1363: he was superseded the following year, during a general "shake-up" of Irish officials.
 He was reappointed in 1367.
 He probably spent most of his time in Dublin, as conditions in Carlow had become extremely dangerous, due to regular raids by the Irish of Leinster: the town was burnt in 1363, 1376 and 1391, and the Exchequer moved back to Dublin for a time in the 1360s.
-In 1376 his colleague John Brettan wrote that the situation had become so bad that most of the Barons, other than Brettan himself, who was a local man, dared not travel to Carlow.
+In 1376 his colleague John Brettan wrote that the situation was such that most of the Barons, other than Brettan himself, who was a local man, dared not travel to Carlow.

 In 1376 Robert was finally dismissed from office as Chief Baron, and given his immense unpopularity with the ruling class, was probably lucky to avoid more serious sanctions.
 He died eight years later.

-In 1361 he received a royal pardon for purchasing land without royal permission, something strictly forbidden for Crown officials.
+In 1361 he received a royal pardon for purchasing land without royal permission, something which was strictly forbidden for Crown officials.
 This pardon may relate to his purchase of Artane (originally called Tartaine) Castle, of which he was the first recorded owner and which remained in his family for two centuries (unlike many judges of the time, he was not in holy orders).

 In 1367 he sat on a powerful commission to determine whether or not the manor of Rathkeale was Crown land, but it apparently never reported, since a similar inquiry was launched in 1374.